flockcover/tech-screen-instructions/data_science_remote_pair.md

-# Risk Intelligence Screen Instructions
+# Data Science Screen Instructions

 Bob's Epic Drone Shack Inc. manufacturers drones and offers realtime weather reports for drones.
 They have made an API available at [bobs-epic-drone-shack-inc.herokuapp.com](https://bobs-epic-drone-shack-inc.herokuapp.com/) which provides a weather report for the current hour and drone specifications.